sjdefran1/DiscordGPT/README.md

 # DiscordGPT
-discord bot creating for english 314 instructions assignment.
+discord bot created for english 314 instructions assignment.

 See steps.md/steps.pdf for connecting to chatGPT using python.